cmsamaaa/govtech-tap-2023/README.md

 ## Setup Guide (Local)
 Needless to say, please pull the project first before proceeding.
-### 1. NodeJs
+### 1. Node.js
-To run this project locally, you must have NodeJs installed on your device.
-A quick way to get started is to directly install NodeJs on your system.
+To run this project locally, you must have Node.js installed on your device.
+A quick way to get started is to directly install Node.js on your system.
 You may download the installer [here](https://nodejs.org/en/download/).

-However, it is strongly recommended to use a Node version manager such as [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install NodeJs and npm.
+However, it is strongly recommended to use a Node version manager such as [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install Node.js and npm.
 You may read more about it [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 ### 2. MongoDB
 To run the project locally, you must ensure that you have MongoDB database available.
 You may host a MongoDB database [locally](https://www.mongodb.com/docs/manual/installation/) or on the cloud through